mikeizbicki/lab-goodreads2/README.md

 $ zcat /data-fast/goodreads/goodreads_reviews_dedup.json.gz | wc -l
 15739967
 ```
-That's 15.7 million reviews that we'll need to sort through to create our review summarizer.
+That's 15.7 million reviews.

+We won't want to be passing all of these reviews into an AI model at once.
+Instead, we'll need to search through these 15.7 million reviews to find just the subset of reviews about the book we're writing a summary for.

 ### Part 0.c: Inspect the Data

 The most important task when confronting any new file is to manually inspect your file.
 I've too many students (and professional data scientists!) skip this step.
 This results in them writing code for data that they don't understand,
-which makes the code not work.
+which makes the code not work,
+which means they've wasted hours of work.
 SO ALWAYS MANUALLY INSPECT YOUR DATA BEFORE DOING ANY ANALYSIS!!!

 Recall that we saw before how to use the `zcat` and `head` commands to manually view the first few lines of a csv file.